top of page

 Mechanism of action

-Although the exact mechanism of action is not known, it is demonstrated that cyclodextrin can improve cholesterol metabolism in the brain and exert neuroprotection effect in Alzheimer's disease model.
+Targeting brain cholesterol metabolism holds the potential to be a disease-modifying therapeutic approach.
+It is demonstrated that cholesterol metabolism modulators (CMMs) can improve cholesterol metabolism in the brain and exert neuroprotection effect in Alzheimer's disease model.
 HPβCD has shown encouraging results in patients with late onset Alzheimer's disease in a Phase 1 clinical trial and received IND clearance from the U.S. FDA for a Phase 2 study in December 2021.
-We aim to study whether RN-005 can provide a more effective and safe option than HPβCD.
+We are investigating whether Renatus' proprietary CMMs can provide a more effective modality in regulating brain cholesterol metabolism.

 References